livebook-dev/livebook/docs/authentication.md

 Livebook has three levels of authentication:

   * **Instance authentication**: this authenticates the user on all routes of your Livebook instance, including deployed notebooks and the admin section.
-We provide a variety of authentication options here, including Single Sign On (SSO) and domain-based authentication via [Livebook Teams](https://livebook.dev/teams), as well as Zero Trust Authentication for airgapped environments.
 See the "Instance authentication" section for more information.

   * **Admin authentication**: this authenticates access to Livebook admin interface within an instance, where users can create, write, and manage notebooks.
 Both password and token authentication are available.
 See the ["Admin authentication"](#admin-authentication) section for more information.